Star Maths 1a

 The Teacher’s Guide includes all the pages from the coursebook with answers.
 It also includes a wealth of tips for group work, assessment and skills-based exercises.
 The supplementary materials help you to provide individualised instruction for higher and lower abilities.
 The Teacher’s Guide also includes an assessment test for each chapter.

-Digital teacher’s resources
+Digital teacher’s resources (in Finnish & Swedish)

 The Tuhattaituri digital teacher’s resources are easy to use.
 They include everything you need during the lesson.
 You can also search and filter the content.
 The digital resources work on all platforms.